-- growing social capital, - growing social inequalities and the connected phenomenon of relative deprivation, - growing acceptance of diversity, including new family models, - declining fertility rate what happens in one's environment influences the perception of one's own decisions - increasing lifespan (in good health), - loosening of the employer-employee relationship.
+- growing social capital, - growing social inequalities and the connected phenomenon of relative deprivation, - growing acceptance of diversity, including new family models, - declining fertility rate what happens in one's environment influences the perception of one's own decisions - increasing lifespan (in good health), loosening of the employer-employee relationship.

 Some of these trends are conducive to having children, others not.
-However, the social environment is dominated by factors which can discourage even those who do want to have children - an impossibility of achieving work-life balance, the common negative stereotyping of parental roles, economic challenges and struggling to reconcile personal needs and cultural norms, also in the context of redefining gender roles in the family.
+However, the social environment is dominated by factors which can discourage even those who do want to have balance, the common negative stereotyping of to reconcile personal needs and cultural norms, family.